Private, In-Home Tutoring in Gladstone, Missouri

-SchoolTutoring Academy’s tutoring programs for Gladstone students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Gladstone, Missouri students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The district follows Common Core Standards as the basis for their curricular plan.
 In the elementary grades, students begin their English/Language Arts journey with foundational skills that build fluent readers.
 As students’ progress through the grade levels, there is a greater emphasis on informational text and how to evaluate the quaity of information.
 As students enter the secondary grades, there is a greater focus on research skills for the purpose of communicating accurately and effectively with others, and in preparation for college level academics.